Immune Thrombocytopenic Purpura in Children

 Your child's healthcare provider will ask questions about your child's medical history and do a physical exam.
 Other tests may include:

-Complete blood count, or CBC.
-A complete blood count checks the red and white blood cells, blood clotting cells
+count checks the red and white blood cells, blood-clotting cells (platelets), and

 - Peripheral smear.
 A small sample of blood is examined under a microscope.
 Blood cells are checked to see if they look normal or not.